tr11/hiero-sdk-rust/README.md

 #### Local Environment Testing

-Hedera offers a way to run tests through your localhost using the `hedera-local-node` service.
+Hiero offers a way to run tests through your localhost using the `hiero-local-node` service.

 For instructions on how to set up and run local node, follow the steps in the git repository:
 <https://github.com/hiero-ledger/hiero-local-node>